Reactive-Extensions/RxJS/doc/api/core/observable.md

 ### <a id="rxobservableprototypetakeuntilother"></a>`Rx.Observable.prototype.takeUntil(other)`
 <a href="#rxobservableprototypetakeuntilother">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/takeuntil.js "View in source")

-Returns the values from the source observable sequence until the other observable sequence produces a value.
+Returns the values from the source observable sequence until the other observable sequence or Promise produces a value.

 #### Arguments
 1. `other` *(`Observable` | `Promise`)*: Observable sequence or Promise that terminates propagation of elements of the source sequence.

 #### Returns
-*(`Observable`)*: An observable sequence containing the elements of the source sequence up to the point the other sequence interrupted further propagation.
+*(`Observable`)*: An observable sequence containing the elements of the source sequence up to the point the other sequence or Promise interrupted further propagation.

 #### Example
 ```js